AntoineHus/python-poppler/docs/installation.rst

 Installing from git
 -------------------

-First you msut clone the repository:
+First you must clone the repository:

 .. code-block:: bash